TheMinefighter/StorageManagementTool/docs/index.md

 ---
 title: StorageManagementTool
-description: Informationen about the StorageManagementTool, a tool for managing the storage of your computer.
+description: Information about the StorageManagementTool, a tool for managing the storage of your computer.
 ---
 # General
-The StorageManagementTool is a tool for managing the storage of your computer with the primary focus on the HDD / SSD seperation.
+The StorageManagementTool is a tool for managing the storage of your computer with the primary focus on the HDD / SSD separation.
 It is currently in **beta** has the following main features:
 * Simply moving files and folders using symlinks
 * Editing the Shellfolders ( aka documents, downloads,...)
 * Automating moving new files and subfolders from defined directories